Eric Ebron: 2018

-On March 19, 2018, the Indianapolis Colts signed Ebron to a two-year, $13 million contract that includes $6.50 million guaranteed.
+On March 19, 2018, the Colts signed Ebron to a two-year, $13 million contract that includes $6.50 million guaranteed.
 Head coach Frank Reich named Ebron the backup tight end, behind Jack Doyle, to begin the regular season.
-Ebron became the primary starting tight end after Jack Doyle sustained a hip injury in Week 2 and was sidelined for the next five games (Weeks 3-7).
+Ebron became the primary starting tight end after Doyle sustained a hip injury in Week 2 and was sidelined for the next five games (Weeks 3–7).

 On October 10, 2018, Ebron recorded nine receptions for a career-high 105 receiving yards and two receiving touchdowns during a 38–24 loss at the New England Patriots in a Week 5.
-On November 11, 2018, Ebron caught three passes for 69-yards and two touchdown receptions and also had a two-yard rushing touchdown during a 29–26 victory against the Jacksonville Jaguars in Week 11.
+On November 11, 2018, Ebron caught three passes for 69-yards and two touchdown receptions and also had a two-yard rushing touchdown during a 29–26 victory against the Jaguars in Week 11.
 In Week 12, Ebron caught five passes for 45 receiving yards and two touchdowns.
 As a result of those two touchdowns, he passed Dallas Clark for most receiving touchdown in a single season by a Colts tight end.
 The Colts defeated the Miami Dolphins 27–24.
-The following game, Ebron returned to his role as the ‘’de facto’’ starting tight end after Jack Doyle sustained a kidney injury and was placed on injured-reserve for the remainder of the season on November 26, 2018.
+The following game, Ebron returned to his role as the de facto starting tight end after Doyle sustained a kidney injury and was placed on injured reserve for the remainder of the season on November 26, 2018.
 On December 2, 2018, he made a season-high ten receptions for 81-yards during a 6–0 loss at the Jacksonville Jaguars in Week 13.
 On December 18, 2018, it was announced that Ebron was selected to play in the 2019 Pro Bowl, marking the first Pro Bowl selection of his career.
-He finished his first season with the Indianapolis Colts in 2018 with 66 receptions for 750 receiving yards and 13 touchdown receptions in 16 games and eight starts.
+He finished his first season with the Colts in 2018 with 66 receptions for 750 receiving yards and 13 touchdown receptions in 16 games and eight starts.
 Ebron recorded career highs in receptions, receiving yards, and receiving touchdowns in 2018 and led all tight ends with 13 touchdown receptions.
-His 13 touchdown receptions tied Green Bay Packers wide receiver Davante Adams as the second most among all players, behind Pittsburgh Steelers’ Antonio Brown (15 touchdowns).
+His 13 touchdown receptions tied Green Bay Packers wide receiver Davante Adams as the second most among all players, behind Pittsburgh Steelers wide receiver Antonio Brown (15 touchdowns).
 He received an overall grade of 68.7 from Pro Football Focus, which ranked 23rd among all qualifying tight ends in 2018.

-The Indianapolis Colts finished second in the AFC South with a 10–6 record and earned a Wild Card Round berth.
+The Colts finished second in the AFC South with a 10–6 record and earned a Wild Card Round berth.
 On January 5, 2019, Ebron started in his first playoff game for the Colts and caught three passes for 26 yards and scored one touchdown in the 21–7 win over the Houston Texans in the AFC Wild Card Round.
 He was ranked 66th by his fellow players on the NFL Top 100 Players of 2019.